 Finding the Best Rabbit Hutch Plans on the internet is nigh on impossible.
 Over the course of this blog posting I plan to convince you that these really are the Best Rabbit Hutch Plans Ever devised by man.
 And then, I’m going to blow your mind by offering you these plans – and a How-To Ebook that I am practically giving away.
 If you are hoping to build your own hutch, I guarantee you that I just saved you hours and hours of pointless searching.
 I know, because that’s what I did.
 I searched high and low looking for this page.
 But it didn’t exist then, and now it does.

-Best Rabbit Hutch Plans
+You Can Now Purchase The World’s Best Rabbit Hutch Plans

 This post is so far outside what I normally post that it is stunning.
 Like, I am actually wondering who I am exactly as I post this.
 But sometimes, you do things just to better mankind.
 And that is what this post is – a bettering of mankind.
 Because right now I’m a little disappointed.

 How did I get here?
 Well, I’ll tell you.
 I happen to have 2 of the cutest daughters ever to grace the planet.
 Seriously.
 This is a quantifiable fact.
 I have data, and charts to support this argument.
 Really.
 Regardless, they were given Lion Head Rabbits for Christmas – and it threw me into a cauldron of chaos and anxiety almost immediately.
 On Christmas day I promised to build them a nice Rabbit Hutch that would replace the temporary one we initially presented them in.
 Right?
 So now I’m MORALLY on the hook to my daughters to build their rabbits a new home.